-UNDERTAKE A BCATS PROJECT
+UNDERTAKE A BCATS\ PROJECT

-Level 3
+\Level 3

-Official compliance of component Title Outcomes Incorporate 1.
-Prepare to undertake a Stage 3 BCATS project other building, construction and allied trades into 1.1 Material and equipment requirements are identified from BCATS project documentation. a Stage 3 BCATS project schedule 1.2 Work area and required materials, tools, equipment and machinery are set up to meet the project requirements in accordance with BCATS project documentation and workplace practice.
-2. Under take a Stage 3 BCATS project 2.1 Materials, tools, equipment and machinery are used to meet the project requirements in accordance with BCATS project documentation and workplace practice.
-2.2 Each stage of the production process is undertaken in accordance with BCATS project documentation.
-2.3 Any amendments to the project are recorded in project documentation in accordance with workplace practice.
-2.4 Identified quality control procedures are implemented during the production process in accordance with workplace practice.
-3. Compo are a Stage 3 BCATS project against project requirements 3.1 Project outcome is checked and measured against project requirements.
-3.2 Any variances between the project outcome and the project requirements are identified.
-3.3 Any remedial actions required are identified.
+Official compliance c omponent Title Outcome 5 Incorporate 1.
+Prepo are to undertake a Stage 3 BCATS project other building, construction and allied trades into 1.1 Material and equipment documentation. requirements are identified from BCATS project a Stage 3 BCATS project schedule 1.2 materials, tools, equipment and machinery are set up to ments in accordance with BCATS project documentation and 2.
+Unde rtake a Stage 3 BCATS pro ject 2.1 nt and machinery are used to meet the project requirements S project documentation and workplace practice.
+2.2 Each stage of the produce documentation. tion process is undertaken in accordance with BCATS project 2.3 Any amendments to the with workplace practice. project are recorded in project documentation in accordance 2.4 Identified quality control in accordance with work procedures are implemented during the production process place practice.
+3. Comp oare a Stage 3 BCATS proj ect against project requirements 3.1 Project outcome is check ed and measured against project requirements.
+3.2 Any variances between t identified. he project outcome and the project requirements are 3.3 Any remedial actions rec uired are identified.
+Practical assessmen t componen + Expects students to: Recorded on/in: • ect of sufficient complexity Student work diary Prepare for and undertake a project of sufficient complexity, under general supervision, and to compare the final outcomes Project documentation against the original requirements.
+Assessment record sheet Photos of each stage of the project